libreobjet/open-guide/en/distribution.md

 Open formats are usually standards to store information that can be readable by a human or a machine and of which the specification is publicly available, fully described and exempt of patents and copyright.

-Open formats are the only way to garantee a future to your design documents.
+Open formats are the only way to guarantee a future to your design documents.
 Any other format would be bound to the willingness of their maintainers to continue to support it.
 You would not want your life's work to become inaccessible because some company, somewhere, went bankrupt or changed their business model and decided not to support this or that particular feature.

 And don't think that the size, popularity or apparent financial wellness of a company is a guarantee of anything.